ffub/stephen.digital/contents/work/mountain-leader/index.md

 ---
-id: mountain-leader
 title: Mountain Leader
 description: "A climbing guidebook app designed as part of my User Experience Design course at General Assembly"
-color: "#4EB5B3"
 layout: project.html
 year: 2015
 tags: [UX, Design, Mobile]
 preview: preview.jpg
-ga: true
 ---

-Mountain Leader is a climbing guidebook app I designed for a part-time course UX at [General Assembly][ga].
+Mountain Leader is a climbing guidebook app I designed for a course at [General Assembly][ga].
 The app sets out to create the perfect companion to rock climbing in the United Kingdom.

-## The Problem
+## Beyond the guidebook

-Currently, guide books are the standard way of discovering and navigating Britain's varied outdoor rock climbing.
+Guide books are the standard way of discovering and navigating Britain's varied outdoor rock climbing.
 These are heavy, expensive (around £20 each) and need to be bought in advance of arriving at a climbing destination.
 My project started with the assumption that climbing guides will move to digital, be available on-demand and fit in your pocket.

 Not only can a digital guide overcome some of the shortcomings of books, but it has the potential to be a more integrated, social climbing guide that's always up to date and draws on external data such as weather forecasts.